Hexanol777/Kikiyomu/README.md

 ```bash
     python gui.py
 ```
+- Additionally you can just you run the `KikiYomu.py` file in command line as it still offers most utilities.
 2. Load a Model

 - In the "Models" panel, select a .pth model and click "Select Model".